Leaving or changing role

 Sometimes volunteers might need to step back from their role.

-Commissioner should give support to anyone who wants to move into a new role or decides to leave guiding.
+Commissioners should give support to anyone who wants to move into a new role or decides to leave guiding.
 Encourage volunteers in your area to give you plenty of notice for these changes, so together you can make sure everything is handed over.

 If someone feels they can't manage in their current role, talk to them about the other roles available.
 Not every volunteer needs to attend weekly meetings for example.
 They might prefer to help at events, do meeting minutes or lend a hand with admin.

-If they do decide to move on and leave the organisation, take a positive approach and thank them for all time they've given.
+If they do decide to move on and leave the organisation, take a positive approach and thank them for all the time they've given.
 Often, changes in personal circumstances - like at work, home or in their family - can mean someone needs a break from volunteering.
 This kind of change can be hard, so make sure you take time to support them.
 Don't just focus on making sure there's someone to cover their role.
-Ask if they want to stay in touch, they might want to come back one day.
+Ask if they want to stay in touch.
+They might want to come back one day.

-What you need to do
+What you need to do when a volunteer leaves

-When someone leaves, even it's if just taking a break, you need to think about safeguarding and other legal responsibilities.
+When someone leaves, even if it's just taking a break, you need to think about safeguarding and other legal responsibilities.

 Our leaving checklist will help you make sure everything is covered.

 Once they've stopped volunteering, remove any access they had to personal information and unit accounts.
 Make sure they can only see information that any member of the public can see.
-This is in line with our Managing information, Safeguarding and Finance policies, and it protects them from any misunderstandings or allegations.
+This is in line with our managing information, safeguarding and finance policies, and it protects them from any misunderstandings or allegations.

 If a volunteer tells you they're planning to leave, you should: